yogthos/markdown-clj/README.md

 ### Unordered List

-indenting an item makes it into a sublist of the item above it, ordered and unordered lists can be nested within one another
+indenting an item makes it into a sublist of the item above it, ordered and unordered lists can be nested within one another.
+List items can be split over multiple lines.

 ```
 * Foo